wcm-io/io.wcm.handler.link/src/site/markdown/graniteui-components.md

 * Dynamically sets `name` to the default property name for media links
 * Dynamically sets `mediaFormats` to a list of all media formats with "download" flag

+Properties:
 - `name` (String), default: "./linkMediaRef"\
   Property name for media link reference.
 - `rootPath` (String)\
   The root path for the pathfield.
 If not set, it's value is set automatically to the root path for media link type as returned by the current context's Link Handler configuration.
 - `fallbackRootPath` (String), default: "/content/dam"
   The root path that is used as fallback when no root path could be detected dynamically, e.g. because outside any site or within experience fragments.
 - `appendPath` (String)\
   Appendix path added to the (usually auto-detected) root path.
 - `mediaFormats` (String[])\
   List of media formats for assets that can be linked upon.
   If not set the property value is set to the list of all media formats with "download" flag.

 [wcmio-handler-media-pathfield]: https://wcm.io/handler/media/graniteui-components.html#Media_Handler-aware_Path_Field
 [wcmio-wcm-ui-granite-pathfield]: https://wcm.io/wcm/ui/granite/components.html#Path_Field